Weiss special counsel investigation: Trial and conviction

 On June 5, Biden's ex-wife Kathleen Buhle, ex-girlfriend Zoe Kestan, and Gordon Cleveland, the gun retailer who sold Biden the Colt Cobra which was the subject of the trial, all testified.
 Buhle testified that she did not become aware of Biden being a drug user until 2015.
 Buhle testified she never saw Biden use drugs but learned about his drug use while in therapy and further stated that she would search his car before their daughters used it as he would leave drugs and drug paraphernalia in it.
 Kestan, who at one point lived with Biden, testified that she saw Biden use crack when they first met in 2017 when she was a part-time stripper and that he was a drug addict throughout much of their relationship.
-She that she saw Biden smoking crack cocaine "every 20 minutes or so" in a Malibu home that he had rented in 2018.
+She said that she saw Biden smoking crack cocaine "every 20 minutes or so" in a Malibu home that he had rented in 2018.
 Kestan left Malibu around September 22 and 23 to head back to the East Coast.
 Cleveland testified that Biden asked for a Colt revolver, even though he showed Biden some Rugers guns, and that he also saw Biden fill out the ATF form in question.
 The gun was also introduced as evidence.
 Cleveland stated that Biden purchased a box of hollow bullets, which Cleveland told Biden were better for self-defense.

 On June 6, Biden's former lover and sister-in-law Hallie Biden testified.
 In her testimony, Hallie stated how she became a drug user after Hunter introduced her to drugs, but quit using them a couple of months before he bought the gun.
 She noted how she found crack and the gun in Hunter's truck and also tossed the gun in their trash can after putting it in a leather bag.
 It was also noted that Hunter did tell Delaware State Police that he bought the gun for target practice.
 Hallie also noted how she tried to track Hunter down in the days after he purchased the gun, and that he replied by claiming that he was waiting to meet a dealer and smoking crack on a car.
 A text from October 13, 2018, showed how Biden purchased drugs from a dealer who he described as "Mookie."